Blog

 Why are people scared of transparency?

-Most teams believe they are transparent, but when it comes time to show your cards, people are hesitant.
+Most teams believe they are transparent, but when it comes time to "show their cards," people are hesitant.
 Our experience talking to Architects and Consultants reveals a similar trend.
 For example, the often discouraged use of the term ‘coordination’ when issuing change documents.
 This can signal to the Owner or the GC that the design wasn’t fully coordinated at the time a consolidated set was issued.
 The reality is that consultants are human, projects are complicated, and sometimes things get missed or assumptions are made when time is of the essence.
 The same can be said on the General Contractors' side.
 Sometimes a change is missed, the latest drawing is not used or the layout in the field is wrong.
 Humans do not like to admit mistakes, especially when it can have a financial or schedule impact.

 Any opportunity for a financial or schedule risk has a direct relationship to liability.
 When a problem arises, sometimes the first thing people do is try to figure out who to blame or how it happened.
 If the problem has a huge financial impact, figuring out how it happened might be something that has to be determined eventually.
 However, the first and best thing to do would be to get the entire team together to find a solution.
 Removing the information bias empowers team members to problem solve collaboratively, instead of focusing on apportioning blame.

-How to increase transparency in your project teams
+How to increase transparency in construction

 We know it works!